Please ensure Javascript is enabled for purposes of website accessibility 2025 Consolidated Grants Program - SCCRTC

 call for projects image banner

-The Regional Transportation Commission (RTC) is reviewing applications to award approximately $15 million in state and federal funds.
-These funds are part of the 2025 Consolidated Grants Program and will be programmed to local and regional projects.
+The Regional Transportation Commission (RTC) will be selecting local and regional projects to receive approximately $15 to 18 million in state and federal funds as part of its 2025 Consolidated Grants Program and 2026 Regional Transportation Improvement Program (RTIP).

-The application period opened on June 30, 2025, and closed on September 15, 2025.
+The Call for Projects was released on July 1, 2025, , with applications due September 15, 2025.
 A total of 26 applications were submitted, requesting over $66 million in funds.

 Available Funds

-The 2025 Consolidated Call for Projects anticipates approximately $15 million available for programming this cycle.
-This amount will come from the region's share of several state and federal programs, specifically:
+Approximately $15 million* is anticipated to be available for programming this cycle.
+This funding comes from the region's shares of funding from the following state and federal programs:

-• $8 million in Surface Transportation Block Grant Program (STBG)/Regional Surface Transportation Program Exchange (RSTPX) funds through FY 2027-28.
+• Surface Transportation Block Grant Program (STBG)/Regional Surface Transportation Program Exchange (RSTPX)

 Eligibility Requirements